MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-azure-machine-learning-inferencing-azure-database-postgresql/includes/1-introduction.md

 ## Scenario: Estimating nightly prices for rental properties

 Suppose you're the lead developer for Margie's Travel.
-Your company is embarking on a plan to expand their short-term rental property listing service.
-One way your company would like to expand the service is by offering an ability to estimate the nightly rate a rental property could fetch.
-In particular, you would like to use existing rental listing data to train a model to predict the price a renter would be willing to pay to stay at a particular property.
+Your company is embarking on a plan to expand its short-term rental property listing service.
+One way your company would like to extend the service is by offering the ability to estimate the nightly rate a rental property could fetch.
+In particular, you would like to use existing rental listing data to train a model to predict the price a renter would pay to stay in a specific property.
 You're interested in using Azure Machine Learning to host this model and will host your customer data in Azure Database for PostgreSQL flexible server.

-TODO: visual element

 ## Learning objectives